sepandhaghighi/Ethereum-Fraud-Detection-Models/README.md

 Whether supervised or unsupervised methods are used, note that the output gives us only a sign of fraud likelihood.
 No stand-alone statistical analysis can assure that a specific object may be a fraudulent one, but they will identify them with very high degrees of accuracy.

-In this [hackathon](https://gitcoin.co/issue/29300) we have compared various classification models to check which model gives the best result and also an attempt has been made to interpret them.
+Here we have compared various classification models to check which model gives the best result and also an attempt has been made to interpret them.

-Classification models:
+**Classification models:**

 1. KNN
 2. Random Forest